JinyuanSun/DDGScan/README.md

 MutationsEnergies_BestPerPositionBelowCutOff.tab
 ```
 And another folder named `foldx_jobs` contains many subdirectories, in each subdirectory, containing raw output for
 every mutation built by FoldX.
 Of course there will be folder start with rosetta or abacus, depending on your choice!
+If `-md` was turned on, all produced snapshots can by found in `selectpdb` with `afterMD` as suffix in the name of pdbfiles.
 ### Inspect structures
 Using `scripts/inspectmutation.py` to inspect mutations in pymol:
 ```bash